tgstation/tgstation/.github/guides/STYLE.md

 5. [Things that do not matter](#things-that-do-not-matter)

 ## General Guidelines
-### Avoid hacky code
-Hacky code, such as adding specific checks, is highly discouraged and only allowed when there is ***no*** other option.
-(Protip: "I couldn't immediately think of a proper way so thus there must be no other option" is not gonna cut it here!
-If you can't think of anything else, say that outright and admit that you need help with it.
-Maintainers exist for exactly that reason.)

-You can avoid hacky code by using object-oriented methodologies, such as overriding a function (called "procs" in DM) or sectioning code into functions and then overriding them as required.

-### No duplicated code (Don't repeat yourself)
-Copying code from one place to another may be suitable for small, short-time projects, but /tg/station is a long-term project and highly discourages this.

-Instead you can use object orientation, or simply placing repeated code in a function, to obey this specification easily.

 ### Tabs, not spaces
 You must use tabs to indent your code, NOT SPACES.